Actively Recruiting

 • Age 18 years or older

-• Diagnosis of high-grade myeloid neoplasm (≥ 10% blasts in blood or bone marrow), acute myeloid leukemia (AML) (excluding acute promyelocytic leukemia), or B-cell acute lymphoblastic lymphoma/leukemia (ALL) per 2022 WHO classification
+• Diagnosis of high-grade myeloid neoplasm (≥ 10% blasts in blood or bone marrow), acute myeloid leukemia (excluding acute promyelocytic leukemia), or B-cell acute lymphoblastic lymphoma/leukemia

-• Plan to undergo intensive chemotherapy induction or post-remission therapy or allogeneic hematopoietic stem cell transplant expected to cause anemia requiring PRBC transfusion and platelet counts ≤ 30,000/uL for at least 5 days after therapy
+• Planned intensive chemotherapy induction or post-remission therapy, or allogeneic hematopoietic stem cell transplant expected to cause anemia requiring packed red blood cell transfusion and platelet counts ≤ 30,000/uL for at least 5 days after therapy

-• Plan to receive all post-chemotherapy or post-transplant care at the University of Washington/Fred Hutchinson Cancer Center
+• Plan to receive all post-chemotherapy or post-transplant care at University of Washington or Fred Hutchinson Cancer Center

 • Ability to understand and willingness to sign informed consent